Fastode is an experimental boilerplate / framework based on Fastify.

 Although I have used NestJS, AdonisJS and friends before, those frameworks, while being great, bring their structure and overhead to any project.

 I wanted to check how difficult or easy it is to just start with a bunch of basic features and leave everything else to the project.

 - Enable a quick way to get REST APIs up and running

 Clone the API sample repository that uses Fastode.

 That’s it - you are off to creating magic.

 What lies underneath?

 I should call Fastode just a boilerplate.
-Other than the structure and easy/quick start, it adds no value what Fastify and its plugins offer.
+Other than the structure and easy/quick start, it adds no value what Fastify and its plugins offer (as of today atleast).

 Fastode installs Fastify along with select plugins to -